-Eliminate dual training by using a solution where the software on the mobile app and the fixed terminal is the same.
+Eliminate dual training using a solution where the software on the mobile app and the fixed terminal is the same.
 Some systems may not run the same application on both fixed and mobile POS terminals, making training more difficult.
 So be sure to check this functionality.

 8. Utilize Server Functions

-In connection with eliminating dual training, you’ll want the benefit of having all server functions available on the handheld device, negating the requirement that some functions be performed on the fixed equipment.
+In connection with eliminating dual training, you’ll want the benefit of having all server functions available on the handheld device, negating the requirement that some operations be performed on the fixed equipment.

 9. Reduce Labor Costs

 Reduce front-end labor costs at your restaurant.
-As previously stated these are difficult to accurately project in advance though there is no doubt fewer servers are needed using mobile terminals.
+As previously stated, these are difficult to project in advance though there is no doubt fewer servers are needed using mobile terminals accurately.
 Even adding food and beverage runners will almost always still result in lower overall labor costs.